(CW: brief mention of multiple forms of child abuse)

 So, what does this all mean in the end?

 Strangely, we have come full circle: in our childhood, we knew that we had complex, self-developing characters who socialised with each other—often using toys as avatars—but the idea that there were formal and informal descriptors, or a community of others who felt similarly more-than-one, was unthinkable to us.
-We thought we were just exceptionally creative, though we should have seen the signs that something was different about us when we were constantly yelled at by relatives for “talking to ourselves” or “seeming crazy.”
-We knew about DID—then called “MPD,” typically associated with sensational books and TV—and tried to discuss our possible multiplicity with a therapist when we were in middle school, but nobody really acknowledged it.
+We thought we were just exceptionally creative, but that’s because we’d forgotten that we were aware of ourselves before being forced to suppress the system when we were in preschool.
+After we were supposedly “cured,” we were constantly yelled at by relatives for “talking to ourselves” or “seeming crazy.”
+We started to become aware of our plurality again in middle school and tried to broach the topic with a therapist, but neither she nor our family acknowledged it.
 When we started participating in autism and neurodiversity communities online (mostly on LiveJournal), we started to learn about multiplicity.
 Somehow everything seemed to click, even though we didn’t know how to describe our origins or why we were here.
 We knew the classic MPD/DID narrative didn’t fit, but we also didn’t feel right using a wholly spiritual framework in which we came from literal parallel worlds.
 We ended up describing ourselves as a “neurally generated gateway system.”
 (A gateway system is old-school plural jargon for systems who see themselves as a nexus between this world and others.)
 We shied away from connecting our distinct backgrounds and histories to fiction or creativity, thinking that would invalidate us entirely.

 We should have known that our creativity influenced our plurality when an alternate version of Morpheus from The Sandman series appeared in our system in 2009, but we worried that treating our headspace as fictional, or acknowledging the role of the creative process, would make us feel unreal, invalid, easy to dismiss as childish LARPing for lonely and desperate young adults.
 Morpheus was fine referring to himself as fictional—after all, it’s appropriately canonical—but the rest of us weren’t.